PostlMC/osx-hadoop-conf-1.2.1/README.md

 	user	0m2.486s
 	sys	0m0.186s

-I have no frame of reference to tell me if the time is good, but having satisfies my curiousity.
+I have no frame of reference to tell me if the time is good, but having it satisfies my curiousity.
 Also: Yay!
 No shrapnel!

 Here's what came out: